Container ship: History

 The first ships designed to carry standardized load units were used in the late 18th century in England.
 In 1766 James Brindley designed the box boat "Starvationer" with 10 wooden containers, to transport coal from Worsley Delph to Manchester via the Bridgewater Canal.
 Before the Second World War, the first container ships were used to carry the baggage of the luxury passenger train from London to Paris (Southern Railway's Golden Arrow / La Flèche d'Or).
 These containers were loaded in London or Paris, and carried to ports of Dover or Calais on flat cars.
-In February 1931, the first container ship in the world was launched; the Autocarrier, owned by Southern Railway UK.
+In February 1931, the first container ship in the world was launched; the Autocarrier, owned by the Southern Railway.
 It had 21 slots for containers of Southern Railway.

 The earliest container ships after the Second World War were converted oil tankers, built up from surplus T2 tankers after World War II.
 In 1951, the first purpose-built container vessels began operating in Denmark, and between Seattle and Alaska.
 The first commercially successful container ship was Ideal X, a T2 tanker, owned by Malcom McLean, which carried 58 metal containers between Newark, New Jersey and Houston, Texas, on its first voyage.
 In 1955, McLean built his company, McLean Trucking into one of the United States' biggest freighter fleets.
 In 1955, he purchased the small Pan Atlantic Steamship Company from Waterman Steamship and adapted its ships to carry cargo in large uniform metal containers.
 On April 26, 1956, the first of these rebuilt container vessels, Ideal X, left the Port Newark in New Jersey and a new revolution in modern shipping resulted.

-MV Kooringa was the world's first fully cellular purpose-built container ship and was built by Australian company, Associated Steamships Pty.
-Ltd. in partnership with McIlwraith, McEacharn & Co and commissioned in May 1964.
+In the 1950s, a new standardized steel Intermodal container based on specifications from the United States Department of Defense began to revolutionize freight transportation (especially for shipping companies like Seatrain Lines).

-Container vessels eliminate the individual hatches, holds and dividers of the traditional general cargo vessels.
-The hull of a typical container ship is a huge warehouse divided into cells by vertical guide rails.
-These cells are designed to hold cargo in pre-packed units – containers.
-Shipping containers are usually made of steel, but other materials like aluminum, fiberglass or plywood are also used.
-They are designed to be entirely transferred to and from smaller coastal carriers, trains, trucks or semi-trailers (and so are carried by different modes of transport during one voyage, thus giving the name intermodal transport).
-There are several types of containers and they are categorized according to their size and functions.
+The White Pass & Yukon Route railway acquired the world's first purpose built container ship, the Clifford J. Rogers, built in 1955, and introduced containers to its railway in 1956.

-Today, about 90% of non-bulk cargo worldwide is transported by container, and modern container ships can carry over 24,000 TEU.
-As a class, container ships now rival crude oil tankers and bulk carriers as the largest commercial vessels on the ocean.
+MV Kooringa was the world's first fully cellular, purpose-built container ship. and was built by Australian company Associated Steamships, a partnership formed by the 1964 merger of the Adelaide Steamship Company with McIlwraith, McEacharn & Co, then commissioned in May 1964.